UMAprotocol/UMIPs/Implementations/uniswap-volume-kpi.md

 1. It cannot be listed in the [explicitly blacklisted tokens](https://github.com/Uniswap/uniswap-v2-subgraph/blob/master/src/mappings/helpers.ts#L22)
 2. One or both tokens in a pair must be included in the [explicitly whitelisted tokens](https://github.com/Uniswap/uniswap-v2-subgraph/blob/537e5392719ea9b02b3e56a42c1f3eba116d6918/src/mappings/pricing.ts#L42-L63)
 3. If there are less than 5 LPs, the liquidity must be higher than 400,000 USD
+4. It must meet this criteria at 00:00 UTC on August 1st, 2021.

 ## Uniswap v3